Behaviour Policy

 When might it be acceptable for a member of staff to use “Reasonable force” at our school?

-• to remove a disruptive or emotionally upset child from a classroom when other strategies have failed (This would include occasions where a member of staff has deemed it necessary to remove a child from a situation by holding their hand and leading them away.)
+- to remove a disruptive or emotionally upset child from a classroom when other strategies have failed (This would include occasions where a member of staff has deemed it necessary to remove a child from a situation by holding their hand and leading them away.)
+(Please note that reasonable force can be used to remove a disruptive pupil from a classroom where they refuse to comply with instructions — if this is necessary to prevent harm or significant disruption.
+The key legal test is necessity and proportionality.
+You should only use force if less intrusive strategies have failed or are not feasible, and only to the minimum degree needed to reduce the risk.)

 POLICIES AND OTHER DOCUMENTS TO BE CONSIDERED AND READ IN CONJUNCTION WITH THE STAFF CODE OF CONDUCT